SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 export default Counter;

 ```
-**Q4: What are Hooks in React?**
+**Q4: What are Hooks in React?
+Can we use a Hook inside another Hook?**

  Functions that let you use React features without classes (e.g. useState, useEffect, useMemo, useRef, useCallback, useContext).
  hooks are new feature introduce in react 16.8version.it allows you to use state and other react feature without writing a class.its only work in function based components.
+ yes we can use hook inside custom hook else no

 **Q5: Explain useState**